 What To Do With 10 Million Dollars If It Fell In Your Lap

 There’s a Louisiana Lottery and Powerball electronic sign in between our house and church.
-Every Sunday morning after we leave church, my 14 year old and I play a game.
+Every Sunday morning after we leave church, my 16-year-old and I play a game.

 I usually call out the specific jackpot number that the sign displays as it’s always fun listening to other people’s dreams and the different ways they’d spend that much money.

-Not too long ago I had a dentist reach out to me that actually won the lottery so to speak.
+Not too long ago, I had a dentist reach out to me who actually won the lottery, so to speak.

 What would you do if $10 million dollars was handed to you as a gift?